vguhesan/MuruganTempleWeb/content/about/administration.md

 ## Committees

 - Mrs. Muthukannu Guruswamy - Religious
-- Mr. Gnanavel - Cultural and Entertainment
+- Mr. Gnanavel Munirathinam - Cultural and Entertainment
 - Mr. Saravanan Seetharaman - Food
 - Dr. Mouna Selvam - Fundraising
 - Mr. Roopan Jeganathan - Publicity & Public Relations
 - Mr. Vayudeva - Education
-- Mr. Venkatt Guhesan Web & Infrastructure
+- Mr. Venkatt Guhesan - Web & Infrastructure
-- Mrs. Mythili Gnanavel - Voluteer Group
+- Mrs. Mythili Arun - Voluteer Group

 The contact details has not been shown above to protect the privacy of the individuals.
 To contact the leads of the Executive Groups, please call the temple at (301) 552-4889 and talk to the temple manager requesting the information.